JonasAlv/ScrollLock_Monitor_Service/README.md

 - `install.sh`: Installs the scrolllock-monitor service.
 - `uninstall.sh`: Uninstalls the scrolllock-monitor service.
 ## Requirements
-- Linux-based system with systemd(this is for Wayland, for x11 you can simply use `xset led on` and off)
+- Linux-based system with systemd and running under wayland
 - Sudo privileges to create files and manage system services
 ## Installation
 1. Clone the repository and Run install.sh with sudo privileges: